vipulnaik/diet-exercise-health/notes/2022-01-04-covid-omicron-precautions-update.md

   goods are fine.

-* Use of BART and shopping in dense areas: I'll generally try to avoid using BART and shopping in dense areas (with the exception oof grocery shopping that I need to do).
+* Use of BART and shopping in dense areas: I'll generally try to avoid using BART and shopping in dense areas (with the exception of grocery shopping that I need to do).

 ### Additional precautions during trips